DanielleDaly/Milestone-Project-2/README.md

 **As a user I would like to see information about how to play the game.**
 - Within the game area before the game has started there is a prompt for the user to "make their choice" or to scroll down to view the full game rules.
 - The game rules contains a more detailed explanation of how to win a round.
-It also gives the different possibly winning scenarios based on the choice made by the user and the computer.
+It also gives the different possible winning scenarios based on the choice made by the user and the computer.

 **As a user I would like to see the rules of the game.**
 - The game rules are presented as a section towards the bottom of the page.